idea-iitd/FairAllocInSocialCom/README.md

 ```
 @inproceedings{fairAllocInSocialCom,
-  author = {Anjali Gupta and Shreyansh Nagori and Abhijnan Chakraborty and Rohit Vaish and Sayan Ranu and Prajit nadkarni and Narendra Varma and Muthusamy Chelliah},
+  author = {Anjali Gupta and Shreyansh Nagori and Abhijnan Chakraborty and Rohit Vaish and Sayan Ranu and Prajit Nadkarni and Narendra Varma and Muthusamy Chelliah},
   title = {Towards Fair Allocation in Social Commerce Platforms},
   booktitle = {The Web Conference (formerly known as International World Wide Web Conference, abbreviated as WWW) },
   year = {2023}